Give Next

 How Can My School Participate?

 Middle or high schools seeking to add a community service-learning component to a classroom or group can reach out to Give Next to discuss participation.
+The program is designed for public, non-charter schools.
 At this time, middle and high schools in Estes Park, Poudre and Thompson School Districts may apply to participate.
-There can only be one Give Next classroom in a given school.
+There can only be one Give Next classroom in each middle and high school setting at a given school.
 See the Partners tab for the list of current schools.